-There are many types of computer memory which have different functions and applications.
+There are many types of computer memory that have different functions and applications.
 In general, computer memory is classified into two major headings.
-They are termed as Random Access Memory (RAM) and Read Only Memory (ROM).
+They are termed Random Access Memory (RAM) and Read-Only Memory (ROM).

-Random Access Memory (RAM) in Computer MemoryIt is the most common type of computer memory which is frequently used in a computer which can be accessed randomly.
+Random Access Memory (RAM) in Computer MemoryIt is the most common type of computer memory which is frequently used in a computer and can be accessed randomly.
 The random access memory is available in the form of integrated circuits which allows data and instruction to be read & written in the same amount of time.
-RAM is called volatile types of memory because the data and information stored is lost when the power is switched off.
+RAM is called the volatile type of memory because the data and information stored are lost when the power is switched off.

-The random access memory is classified into two types.
-They are termed as Dynamic Random Access Memory (DRAM) and Static Random Access Memory (SRAM).
+Random access memory is classified into two types.
+They are termed Dynamic Random Access Memory (DRAM) and Static Random Access Memory (SRAM).
 The more common type of memory is DRAM.

-The static random access memory doesn't contain refreshing circuit.
-Therefore, it performs faster in speed.
-It is the digital types of random access memory which are also used for Cache Memory.
+The static random access memory doesn't contain a refreshing circuit.
+Therefore, it performs faster speed.
+It is the digital type of random access memory which are also used for Cache Memory.